+'''

-$create\forwarder\to(target: address, value: uint256 = 0) \rightarrow address$
+create_minimal_proxy_to(target: address, value: uint256 = 0[, salt: bytes32]) \rightarrow address

+'''

-Deploys a small contract that duplicates the logic of the contract at target, but has it's own state since every call to target is made using DELEGATECALL to target.
+Deploys a small, EIP1167-compliant "minimal proxy contract" that duplicates the logic of the contract at target, but has its own state since every call to target is made using DELEGATECALL to target.
 To the end user, this should be indistinguishable from an independently deployed contract with the same code as target.